Tenement (band): Style and reputation

 Bassist Jesse Ponkamo commented on Tenement's commitment to stubborn individualism and self-preservation in a 2015 interview with Tone Madison, stating: "I’ve kind of come to feel like Tenement is sort of an extension of all of our creativity, all the facets of our creativity.
 It’s the embodiment of us wanting to be creative people and actualizing our creativity, in a way.
 For instance, the photos and the art that are on a lot of our records, we do that ourselves, and Amos does all of the collage work.
 It all just is an expression of us.
 Images have sounds too, and I feel like there are certain images that I’m sure all three of us may want to evoke when we’re playing or making sounds together."

 As a live unit, Tenement have been both lauded and criticized for their high-volume, high-intensity, and often-brief performances.
-In her Down is Up column for Pitchfork, Jenn Pelly wrote of a 2014 performance at Brooklyn, New York's Death By Audio that Tenement made the venue feel like a "lawless, off-the-grid basement" and noted, "During an intensely peculiar interlude, Tenement frontman Amos Pitsch rang church bells until they began to fall apart; later, the crowd demanded an encore."
+In her Down is Up column for Pitchfork, Jenn Pelly wrote of a 2014 performance at Brooklyn, New York's Death By Audio that Tenement made the venue feel like a "lawless, off-the-grid basement" and adding, "During an intensely peculiar interlude, Tenement frontman Amos Pitsch rang church bells until they began to fall apart; later, the crowd demanded an encore."
 On a string of sold-out shows with soul singer Charles Bradley in 2016, Tenement was confronted with split audiences engaging in both booing and cheering.
 Not to be outdone, the band decided to turn up the volume.
 Amos Pitsch remarked in an interview with Vice, "You could say that at some of the shows we were louder than ever.
 Even almost too loud for myself on stage."
 In a live review for La Crosse Tribune in 2017, Randy Erickson sympathized with Tenement's short set lengths, calling each song an "energy-sapping eruption".
 He described the band lunging into action "in unison without any apparent sign between the trio to trigger it.
 It was like a fuse was lit, and they exploded into each song, with Pitsch moving with the lethal confidence of a bullfighter," and elaborated, "The soundman at the Cavalier said he didn't even run the guitar amps through the sound board because they were loud enough to fill the theater on their own.
 And I was standing right in front of the stage."